Audiveris/audiveris/docs/_pages/ui_foundations/principles.md

     - *pages*, gathered in ...
     - *scores*

-    Starting with 5.2 release, the user can partly modify this hierarchy, by splitting and merging systems, parts and measures.
+    Since 5.2 release, the user can partly modify this hierarchy, by splitting and merging systems, parts and measures.

 2.  **Inters**.
 They represent candidate interpretations, formalized by `Inter` instances, handled